Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This printer was designed to produce stunning, vibrant colors, especially in photos.
 Of the six ink tanks used, one is a specialized blue photo ink cartridge that achieves a depth and range of color that other printers can’t.
 Ink is applied by an advanced print head using a total of 6,656 nozzles.
 This is a fantastic photo printer.

 The option to use Canon’s XXL cartridges allows you to replace your cartridges less often and keep your running costs lower.
 You can also opt for Canon’s auto-replenishment service that monitors your ink levels and usage, and automatically delivers ink only when needed.
-You can also control your print settings and monitor your ink usage from the large, intuitive 4.3” LCD touch screen on the front of the unit.
-Compare this to the best printer for heat transfers that features six ink cartridges which produce an unparalleled color quality.
+You can also control your print settings and monitor your ink usage from the large, intuitive 4.3” LCD touchscreen on the front of the unit.
+Compare this to the best printer for heat transfers, which features six ink cartridges that produce unparalleled color quality.

-In identifying the most ink efficient printers we looked at several aspects of the printer, the first being the ink.
+In identifying the most ink-efficient printers, we looked at several aspects of the printer, the first being the ink.
 All ink cartridges are labeled with an estimated page yield under normal use.
 We looked at the standard yield for the standard cartridge of each printer.
-We then took the price of the cartridge and we did a price comparison based on the cost per page (calculated by the cost of a cartridge divided by that cartridge’s page yield).
+We then took the cartridge’s price and made a price comparison based on the cost per page (calculated by the cost of a cartridge divided by that cartridge’s page yield).